Kärcher Push sweeper S 6 Twin *KNA

-Ideal for year-round applications on larger and wider areas and thorough cleanliness right to the edge: The S 6 Twin sweeper with 2 side brushes, 38 l waste hopper and a sweeping width of 860 mm.
+Ideal for year-round sweeping of larger areas, the S 6 Twin sweeper has two height-adjustable side brushes, a 10 gallon waste container and a 33.9" sweeping width.
+Push-powered, quiet operation.

-Whether it is spring, summer, autumn or winter – the new S 6 Twin sweeper from Kärcher is suitable for year-round cleaning around the home and garden.
-It is effective: Thanks to its powerful roller brush, its 2 side brushes and a sweeping width of 860 mm in total, it effortlessly sweeps areas of up to 3000 m² in an hour.
-It is ergonomic: The push handle can be set to 2 positions without having to stoop and can be optimally adapted to the height of the respective user.
-And it is clean: The waste lands directly in the 38 litre waste hopper which causes no dirty hands when emptying.
-Another highlight is the additional height adjustment of the side brush, which makes possible an adaptation of the contact pressure to the waste – and therefore optimal sweeping results.
-The S 6 Twin can also be fully collapsed thanks to a footplate at the frame and stored in a space-saving manner.
-The sweeper is ready for use in no time thanks to the tool-free side brush attachment.
+Whether it is spring, summer, autumn or winter – the new S 6 Twin sweeper from Kärcher is suitable for year-round cleaning all around the home and garden.
+It is effective: Thanks to its powerful roller brush, its two side brushes and a sweeping width of 33.9" in total, it easily sweeps areas of up to 32,000 f² in an hour.
+It is ergonomic: The push handle can be set to two positions without having to stoop and can be optimally adapted to the height of the respective user.
+And it is clean: The waste lands directly in the 10 gallon waste container, which keeps you clean when emptying.
+Another highlight is the additional height adjustment of the side brush, which makes it possible to adapt the contact pressure to the waste – and therefore optimal sweeping results.
+The S 6 Twin can also be fully collapsed thanks to a footplate on the frame and stored in a space-saving manner.
+The sweeper is ready for use in no time thanks to its tool-free side brush attachment.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits